-NQF received 2 comments on this measure.
+NQF received two comments on this measure.
 One commenter supported the measure.
-The second commenter suggested that performance on the measure was disproportionately driven the Pain Assessment component measure and noted that several of the components of the measure are not proximal to desired patient outcomes.
+The second commenter suggested that performance on the measure was disproportionately driven by the "pain assessment" component and also noted that several of the components of the measure are not proximal to desired patient outcomes.
 The Committee agreed that that performance on the pain assessment component will drive a substantial amount of variation in performance for this composite.
-However, members also agreed that each of the components contribute to the overall composite and that the all-or-none construction of the composite will help to incent hospice providers to complete all of the care processes included in this measure.
+However, members also agreed that each of the components contributes to the overall composite and that the all-or-none construction of the composite will help to incentivize hospice providers to complete all of the care processes included in this measure.